MicrosoftLearning/MB-220-Dynamics365forMarketing/Instructions/Labs/Lab_5_2_Createevent.md

 	- Navigate to the **Additional information** tab.

-	- In the **Details** text box, enter the following:
+	- In the **Description** text box, enter the following:
+	`We look forward to welcoming you to the beautiful Coho Winery to show our appreciation for your business.`

 8. **Save** the event record.

 9. Click **Go Live** in the command bar.

-10. After the event finishes going live, open the **Event URL**.
+10. After the event finishes going live, open the **Event URL** in a new tab.

-11. Review the details of the event.
+11. Review the website.

 ## Exercise 2: Create the segments